poltak/poltak.github.io/src/routes/(app)/cv/+page.md

 #### Highlights

 - Building it in 100% browser-native tech.
 No transpilation or build tools.
-- First time building a game.
-Had to learn how to do level design and ways to make the gameplay fun and compelling while still having an educational focus.
+- Designed the game and levels to make fraction practice engaging while preserving its educational focus.
-- Achieving 3rd place out of 37 entries in the competition.
+- Placed 3rd out of 37 entries in the competition.

 <br />
 </details>